MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/beginners/css.md

        The Project Options menu
     :::image-end:::

 1. Choose **Remix Project**.
-Glitch creates a copy of the project that you are able to edit.
+Glitch creates a copy of the project that you can edit.

     > [!NOTE]
     > Glitch generates a random name for the new project.